Ron Shudra

 Ronald James Shudra (born November 28, 1967) is a Canadian-British retired professional ice hockey player.
-Most of his career, which lasted from 1987 to 2009, was mostly spent in the United Kingdom, though he also played 10 games in the National Hockey League with the Edmonton Oilers during the 1987–88 season.
-In 2010, he was inducted to the British Ice Hockey Hall of Fame.
+Most of his career, which lasted from 1987 to 2009, was spent in the United Kingdom, though he also played 10 games in the National Hockey League with the Edmonton Oilers during the 1987–88 season.
+In 2010, he was inducted into the British Ice Hockey Hall of Fame.

 Playing career

 He was drafted 63rd overall by the Edmonton Oilers in the 1986 NHL Entry Draft and played ten games for them in 1987–88 season.
 He spent the rest of his career in the United Kingdom, retiring in 2009.

 Coaching career

 Shudra was the player / coach for the Sheffield Scimitars in the English Premier Ice Hockey League and named as junior coach (U-12) of the team on 3 May 2009.

 Personal life

-Shudra has 3 children: daughter Dana and 2 sons, Cole and Tate.
+Shudra has three children: daughter Dana and two sons, Cole and Tate, both of whom are hockey players in the English leagues.